 From the 8th century onward, the Moors settled in this region.
 Soon after, they would acknowledge the settlement and its important strategic role which led to its demographic growth.

 In fact, it was during the Moorish occupation that the first ramparts were built – one in the 9th century and the other in the 12th century, due to the settlement’s growth both in size and in population.

 The final chapter came in the 13th century, when Elvas finally became part of the Portuguese kingdom and acquired its status as a “city-fortress” by the time of the Portuguese Restoration War, from 1640 to 1668.

 This status was due to the fact that this was the closest way to get to the Portuguese capital, Lisbon, and, because of that, there was the need to protect this region.
 This way, and for centuries to come, Elvas had a key role and became one of the most important cities in Portugal.

 What to visit in Elvas?

 You can drive all the way to the magnificent historic centre of Elvas, inside the beautiful ramparts.
 Here, you can begin your visit at the castle of Elvas, where you can park your car.

 This Moorish-origins castle was rebuilt in the 13th and 14th centuries but it was only in the 16th century that it got its final shape.
-The castle was the first Portuguese national monument and is presently part of the fortifications and other structures listed by UNESCO as World Heritage since 2012.
+The castle was the first building to be classified as a Portuguese national monument and is presently part of the fortifications and other structures listed by UNESCO as World Heritage since 2012.

 After your visit to the castle, know that you can go from here to any direction and discover other points of interest in the city.
 In fact, the beautiful castle is a great starting point to begin your walk through the typical streets of the historic centre of Elvas.